moshemoshe137/pbip-tools/readme.md

 **PBIP-tools** is a Python package designed to process Power BI-generated JSON files for enhanced human-readability and seamless version control integration.
-The package provides two key executables:
+The package provides two key programs:

-1. **`json-clean`**: Converts nested and complex Power BI-generated JSON files into a human-readable format.
+1. **`pbip-tools clean`**: Converts nested and complex Power BI-generated JSON files into a human-readable format.

-2. **`json-smudge`**: Reverses the cleaning process, restoring the JSON files to a format that Power BI can properly load.
+2. **`pbip-tools smudge`**: Reverses the cleaning process, restoring the JSON files to a format that Power BI can properly load.

 ## Features

-- **Human-readable JSON**: The `json-clean` utility de-nests JSON objects and JSON strings for easier understanding and editing.
+- **Human-readable JSON**: The `pbip-tools clean` utility de-nests JSON objects and JSON strings for easier understanding and editing.

-- **Restoration for Power BI**: The `json-smudge` utility ensures that files cleaned by `json-clean` can be reloaded into Power BI.
+- **Restoration for Power BI**: The `pbip-tools smudge` utility ensures that files cleaned by `pbip-tools clean` can be reloaded into Power BI.

-- **Command-line utilities**: Both `json-clean` and `json-smudge` can be used directly from the command line for seamless file processing.
+- **Command-line utilities**: Both filters can be used directly from the command line for seamless file processing.

 ## Installation

-You can install the package using pip:
+You can install the package [from PyPI](https://pypi.org/project/pbip-tools/) with pip:

 ```bash
 pip install pbip-tools